Dream (Captain & Tennille album)

 Dream is the fourth album by the duo Captain & Tennille and their final album with A&M Records.
 After their last two singles released from their prior album failed to enter the Billboard Top 40, two singles released from this album returned them to the Top 40.
-"You Need a Woman Tonight" peaked at #40, and "You Never Done It Like That" took them back to the Top 10, peaking at #10.
-The album peaked at #131.
+"You Need a Woman Tonight" peaked at No. 40, and "You Never Done It Like That" took them back to the Top 10, peaking at No. 10.
+The album peaked at No. 131.

 Recording

 The album was recorded at A&M Recording Studios (Hollywood, California) 1977; A&M Recording Studios "A" 1977; Rumbo Recorders (Captain & Tennille's Private Studio), (San Fernando Valley) 1977; The Record Plant (Los Angeles) 1977; Wally Heider Recording (Hollywood, California) 1977.